AxcelT/RecipeAPI/README.md

     docker-compose up --build
     ```

-2. The API will be available at `http://localhost:8000/docs#/`.
+2. The API Documentation will be available at `http://localhost:8000/docs#/`.

 ## API Endpoints